pimiel/iBOTS-Essential-Computer-Tools-for-Researchers-Workshop/01 Managing Environments and Packages with Conda.md

 ### Installation Instructions

- **Only if you don't have conda already installed,** please follow these instructions to install Miniforge.
+ **If you do not already have Conda installed** please follow these instructions to install Miniforge.

 #### macOS & Linux